 Physics 414 - Introduction to General Relativity

-Full course for one semester.
+One-unit semester course.
 Students in this course will build enough geometric machinery to understand the mathematical formulation and physical significance of general relativity.
 Focus will be on field equations and particle motion associated with gravity.
 Predictions studied will be: perihelion precession, bending of light, gravitational redshift (among others), as well as current experimental tests.
 Exact solutions to Einstein’s equation and the strong field predictions for particle motion outside of static, rotating, and charged black holes will be considered.
-A good command of classical mechanics, linear algebra, and the theory of differential equations is assumed.
+Prerequisite: Physics 311 and 321.
 Lecture.

 Physics 442 - Quantum Mechanics II